paol-imi/blockly-gamepad/docs/docs/markdowns/theidea.md

 # Gamepad.js 🎮

-This library was created with the aim of facilitating the creation of game such as the [Maze](https://github.com/Paol-imi/gamepad.js/tree/master/docs/demo) allowing you to interact `asynchronously` with Blockly as you can see in the gif below.
+This library was created with the aim of facilitating the creation of game such as the [Maze](https://github.com/Paol-imi/blockly-gamepad/tree/master/docs/demo) allowing you to interact `asynchronously` with Blockly as you can see in the gif below.

 ![](../../demo/images/demo.gif)

-With gamepad.js you no longer need to use an `interpreter` or even a `code generator`!
+With blockly-gamepad you no longer need to use an `interpreter` or even a `code generator`!
 The concept is simple:
 <br>
 1. _A **block** is executed_
 2. _Your game receives a **request** containing the information of the block_